Azumi67/FRP-V2ray-Loadbalance/README.md

        2. iran server : kharej v2ray port : 8080,8081 | iran v2ray port : 8080,8081

   - Multi config on iran menu is there for people who wants to use different ipv6 for every port on iran side as well and not just kharej side.
+  - Make sure that your kharej & v2ray ports are correct both on kharej & iran side.

 -----------------------------------------------------------------------------------
 **FRP Kharej - Simple V2ray Multiple ports**